 Latin America offers some of the best and most varied riding in the world - see our separate riding page.

 For those with a taste for adventure, rafting is a wonderful way to explore the wild rivers and mountains of Latin America, from Patagonia’s mighty Futaleufú to Costa Rica’s Pacuare river.
 Superb kayaking opportunities include canoeing around icebergs in Antarctica and paddling in search of the source of the Amazon in Peru.
-Several Galapagos yachts also have kayaks on board, but stand-up paddle boarding is the latest craze.
+Several Galapagos yachts also have kayaks on board, although stand-up paddle boarding is the latest craze.
 Mountain biking is available throughout Latin America and there are trails for all abilities.
-Zip wires and walkways are common from Argentina to Honduras combining close up views of the forest canopy with an exhilarating adrenaline rush.
+Zip wires and walkways are common from Argentina to Honduras, combining close-up views of the forest canopy with an exhilarating adrenaline rush.
 There is very good surfing, particularly in Brazil, Costa Rica, Mexico and Peru.
 Just ask us if you have a special interest.

 Kayaking: from November to April in Torres del Paine, Southern Chile, Argentina and Antartica.

-Rafting: May to November in Peru, Bolivia and Ecuador, December to April in Costa Rica and Guatemala.
+Rafting: May to November in Peru, Bolivia and Ecuador; December to April in Costa Rica and Guatemala.

 Thank you for a wonderful trip, the Mountain Lodges of Peru trek was one of the best things we have ever done.
 We look forward to discovering more hidden corners of Latin Amercia with Last Frontiers in the future. - JW